Growth rate in India’s Covid testing declines

 How children without access to online education in Jharkhand and Bihar villages get their lessons

-There is a clear trend of new Covid-19 infections declining in the country with 48,120 cases reported on October 30, compared to the peak of 97,859 cases on September 16.
-But the number of number of daily tests are continuing to grow, although at a lower rate.
+There is a clear trend of new Covid-19 infections declining in the country, with 48,120 cases reported on October 30 compared to the peak of 97,859 cases on September 16.
+However, the number of daily tests continue to grow at a lower rate.

-Commenting on the decline in the growth rate of the cumulative testing numbers, Himanshu Sikka, Lead, Wealth, Nutrition and WASH, IPE Global, said that, mathematically, it could be because now the base has increased to a certain level.
-Initially, 1000 tests per day were conducted and needed a 100x growth rate and now the count has increased to one million tests per day, so the growth rate required is not that much.
+Commenting on the decline in the growth rate of the cumulative testing numbers, Himanshu Sikka, Lead, Wealth, Nutrition and WASH, IPE Global, said that mathematically, this could be because now the base has increased to a certain level.
+Initially, 1,000 tests per day were conducted, which necessitated a 100x growth rate; now the count has increased to one million tests per day, and so the growth rate required is not that much.

 The country’s tests per million population also were lower compared to the US and Brazil, data from Worldometer showed.
-India’s count stood at 76,971, as against the US’s 427,174 and Brazil’s 102,789, on October 29.
-A look at the overall testing numbers showed that the US, which has the highest number of infections in the world, also has conducted the maximum number of tests.
+India’s count stood at 76,971 as against the US’ 4,27,174 and Brazil’s 1,02,789, on October 29.
+A look at the overall testing numbers showed that the US, which has the highest number of infections in the world, has also conducted the maximum number of tests.
 Its count stood at 141,669,328 on October 29.
 On the other hand, Brazil’s was lower than India’s tally, at 21,900,000.

 How children without access to online education in Jharkhand and Bihar villages get their lessons